ets-labs/python-dependency-injector/docs/tutorials/asyncio.rst

    if __name__ == '__main__':
        main()

-Finally let's start the container to check that all works.
+Finally let's start the daemon to check that all works.

 Run in the terminal: